Carbon monoxide detector: Portable

 Portable detectors are designed for aircraft, cars and trucks.
 They warn vehicle occupants of any CO hazard.

 CO measurement instruments

 Portable meters which display CO concentration down to a few PPM are more sensitive than home safety CO detectors and correspondingly much more expensive.
 They are used by industrial hygienists and first responders, and for maintenance and tracing a CO leak.
 These devices measure low levels of CO in seconds, rather than minutes or hours like residential alarms.
 Like other test equipment, professional CO meters must be tested and recalibrated periodically.

 Legislation

+Canada

+CO alarm requirements came into effect on October 15, 2014 in Ontario, and there is a strong movement in Alberta to make CO detectors mandatory in all homes.

 United States

 In the US (as of January 2017) 32 states have enacted statutes regarding carbon monoxide detectors, and another 11 have promulgated regulations on CO detectors, as well as in Washington DC and New York City.
-In Canada, CO alarm requirements came into effect on October 15, 2014 in Ontario, there is a strong movement in Alberta to make CO detectors mandatory in all homes.

-More states are legislating for carbon-monoxide detectors to be mandatory.